Stuart Forster sips a bottle of Red On beer and interviews Sean Crawford, the founder of DropZone Brewery.

 An English blonde ale

 Red On is a blonde ale.
 Easy to drink, it has a morish quality.
-At 4.6 per cent alcohol by volume the beer is not too strong and sessionable.
+At 4.6 per cent alcohol by volume, the beer is not too strong and sessionable.

 “We’re planning on releasing a cider with the name Green On Go.
 In the airborne fraternity ‘red on’ was the call to action stations.
-You stood in the door waiting to jump.
+You stood at the door waiting to jump.
 ‘Red on’ prepares you.
 Then the green goes on and you go.
 We thought of apples and cider as green, so it made sense,” says Sean.

 “We’re also launching a pale ale called Buckshee.
 From the airborne, we wanted to find a way to segue into the rest of the services.
 Buckshee is a term used throughout the whole of the services.
 ‘Is something buckshee?’ means ‘is it spare?
 Is it free?’,” he adds.
 Then explains: “A lot of military slang dates from colonial days.
 ‘Shifty’ is from Arabic ‘to look’.
 ‘How many shekels have you got?’ is a widely used phrase for ‘how much money have you got’?”